 Dub prices and media formats are detailed on the dub request form.
 Prices are based on format.
 Payment must be received before the dub is made; staff may make exceptions for regular producers.
 It may take up to five business days to process most dub requests.
 There is an additional charge for shipping and handling.

-A producer may receive one dub of each of his (her) programs at no fee and on VHS or DVD media format.
-As many programs as possible will be copied onto one DVD or tape in an effort to economize.
+A producer may receive one dub of each of his (her) programs at no fee DVD media format.
+As many programs as possible will be copied onto one DVD.

 12.2 Playback Terms and Conditions